- Home

 Contact us for more information and to confirm your eligibility for a program.

-Did you know that approximately one in five Australians will experience a mental illness in a year?
+Did you know that approximately one in five Australians will experience a mental illness each year?
 What’s more, almost half of us will have a mental health issue at some point in our lives.

-SANE Australia describes mental illness as a wide range of conditions that affect how we think and feel.
+SANE Australia describes mental health issue as a wide range of conditions that affect how we think and feel.
 This can go on to determine how we behave and interact with others.
 Mental illnesses are diverse in type and vary in degrees of severity.

 Some of the major types include: